Eugene Porter: Season 6

 In the episode "Twice as Far", Eugene now goes on patrols with Abraham.
 He calls himself a survivor now.
 Eugene is furious after Abraham does not allow him to kill a walker and tells Abraham he no longer needs his protection and has outlived his usefulness to him.
 Abraham leaves and tells Eugene to find his own way home.
 After Denise is killed by Dwight, it is revealed that he and his men have captured Eugene.
 Dwight demands that he, Daryl and Rosita take them back to Alexandria and if they do not oblige, he will kill them.
 Eugene spots Abraham hiding behind oil barrels nearby and insists that they should kill him first.
 Dwight orders one of his men to investigate, and while he is distracted Eugene turns and bites his crotch.
 Abraham uses the distraction to shoot two Saviors, and Daryl and Rosita are able to retrieve their guns.
 Dwight manages to break free from Eugene, who is hit during the shootout.
 As Dwight and the remaining Saviors flee, Abraham, Rosita and Daryl carry Eugene back to Alexandria.
 Abraham reconciles with Eugene at home.
 In the season finale "Last Day on Earth", Eugene accompanies a small group to bring an ill Maggie to the Hilltop.
-The Saviors trap the group and Negan kills one of them after a twisted variation of the game, Eeny, meeny, miny, moe.
+The Saviors beat up Eugene as well as capturing him and trapping the group and then afterwards, Negan kills one of them after a twisted variation of the game, Eeny, meeny, miny, moe.